 15. What were your actions to improve your pilot knowledge in the previous years?

 Here one should work to include the improvement activities that he/she has done to the job in the previous years.

 Activities related to positive self-improvement should be mentioned.
 Most employers look for employees who are goal-oriented.

-Exhibition of a readiness for a life-long learning process is desirable.
+Exhibition of readiness for a life-long learning process is desirable.
 Regardless of what hobbies you choose to showcase yourself, you must remember that the goal behind everything is to prove yourself as self-sufficient, good at time management, and highly motivated.